-We also find third-person general statements that retain some of the illustrative punch characterizing parables, as Luke 17:3-4:
+We also find third-person general statements that retain some of the illustrative punch characterizing parables, as in Luke 17:3-4:

-RSV: ... if your brother sins, rebuke him, and if he repents, forgive him; and if he sins against you seven times in the day, and turns to you seven times, and says, "I repent," you must forgive him.
+RSV: If your brother sins, rebuke him, and if he repents, forgive him; and if he sins against you seven times in the day, and turns to you seven times, and says, "I repent," you must forgive him.
 The mention of sinning seven times in one day has illustrative punch.
-The NRSV, NIVI, NIrV(1995), and CEV eliminate all masculines.
-The NCV, GNB, GW, and NLT do not.
+The NRSV, NIVI, NIV(1995), and CEV eliminate all masculines.
+The NCV, GNB, GW, and NI T do not 4 NLT do not.
 Again, consider Luke 14:26-27:

 RSV: If any one comes to me and does not hate his own father and mother and wife and children and brothers and sisters, yes, and even his own life, he cannot be my disciple.
 Whoever does not bear his own cross and come after me, cannot be my disciple.
 The hyperbolic use of "hate," the illustrative multiplication of kinds of relatives, and the picture of bearing one's cross, all have literary sparkle, giving the saying some of the illustrative power of Jesus' parables.
 But now the opening words, "if anyone," are even more pointedly generalizing than was the expression "if your brother" in Luke 17:3-4.
-By this point, the generalized principle is so much at the front that almost all the gender-neutral translations-NRSV, NIVI, NIrV(1995), GNB, GW, NLT, and CEV--eliminate the masculine singular "he/his."
+By this point, the generalized principle is so much at the front that almost all the gender-neutral translations-NRSV, NIVI, NIrV(1995), GNB, GW, NLT, and 3In Greek the pronoun attaches only to the last occurrence of "teacher."
+The first has the definite article, which can function in Greek as a weakened substitute for the possessive.
+4We suspect, but of course cannot prove, that more of the gender-neutral translations would have eliminated masculines in a generic statement like this one, if they could have found a reasonable way to do so without seriously damaging the force of the saying.
+Luke 17:3-4 is impossible to express cleanly and accurately if you do not allow yourself to use a third-person singular generic pronoun-illustrating once again that language as a whole cannot easily dispense with the third-person singular generic.
+See also the discussion of this passage in Chapter 18.
+464 CEV-eliminate the masculine singular "he/his."
 In this case the NCV, interestingly, does not.

-Finally, in more purely general statements, like John 6:56, 14:21 and 14:23, the generic "he" disappears in all gender-neutral translations: NRSV, NIVI, NIrV(1995), NCV, GNB, GW, NLT, and CEV.
+Finally, in more purely general statements, like John 6:56, 14:21, and 14:23, the generic "he" disappears in all gender-neutral translations: NRSV, NIVI, NIV(1995), NCV, GNB, GW, NLT, and CEV.
+NIrV(1995), NCV, GNB, GW, NLT, and CEV.